BAN v SL (1)

 Admitting that he was embarrassed by his on-field behaviour during the second Test against England at Trent Bridge, Sreesanth said he wanted to apologise to England captain Michael Vaughan for the body-barge incident.

 "To be honest, I'm embarrassed by what I did and I think I will have to change," Sreesanth said.
-"I want to say sorry for that [the Vaughan incident] but no one should question my commitment," said Sreesanth, who was fined 50 per cent of his match fee
+"I want to say sorry for that [the Vaughan incident] but no one should question my commitment," said Sreesanth, who was fined 50 per cent of his match fee for the incident.

 "I am thankful to Rahul bhai [Dravid] for showing faith in me," Sreesanth told ESPN.
 "He was upset with a few things, but after the game he came and told me when we were celebrating in the dressing-room, 'Sree, after all this, after all the explanations I had to give for you, I still love you and want you to do well.'"